Freeyourgadget/Gadgetbridge/README.md

   hassle.

 * The initial connection to a Mi Band sometimes takes a little patience.
-Try to connect a few times, wait, possibly quit Gadgetbridge before connecting again.
+Try to connect a few times, wait, and try connecting again.
 This only happens until you have "bonded" with the Mi Band, i.e. until it knows your MAC address.
 This behavior may also only occur with older firmware versions.

 ## Contribute